County of Santa Barbara

 Board’s Local Plan 2025-2028; and

-may result in a potentially significant impact on the environment, and therefore it is not a project
+which may result in a potentially significant impact on the environment, and therefore it is

 BOARD OF SUPERVISORS